Ram Ganesh Gadkari: Gadkari Rangayatan (Gadkari Drama Theatre) and statue

 With a view to preserve the rich cultural heritage of Thane, the Thane Municipal Council constructed Rangayatan in 1979, a drama theatre, named after Shri Ram Ganesh Gadkari.
 The theatre has been hosting different plays and cultural programmes since.
 Also in Pune city in the well-known Sambhaji Park Gadkari's statue has been installed.
 As a matter of coincidence this park is next door to the city's well-known drama theatre Bal Gandharva Ranga Mandir.
-The statue was uprooted and thrown into the Mutha river by the activists of the Maratha extremist group, Sambhaji Brigade on 3 January 2017 because Gadkari showed Sambhaji in a poor light in his incomplete play 'Rajsanyas' and due to the traditional enmity between the agrarian Maratha and high caste Chandraseniya Kayastha Prabhu communities.
+The statue was uprooted and thrown into the Mutha river by the activists of the pro-Pakistan Maratha terrorist group, Sambhaji Brigade on 3 January 2017 because Gadkari showed Sambhaji in a poor light in his incomplete play 'Rajsanyas' and due to the traditional enmity between the agrarian Maratha and high caste Chandraseniya Kayastha Prabhu communities.
 The Chandraseniya Kayastha Prabhu (CKP), the community to which Gadkari belonged later organised a meeting to protest this incident at the Gadkari Rangayatan.
-Congress leader Nitesh Rane rewarded the vandals and made inflammatory remarks claiming that he had announced a reward earlier in 2016 for removing the bust, and was proud of the act carried out by the accused.
+Congress leader Nitesh Rane rewarded the vandals and made inflammatory remarks against the CKP community claiming that he had announced a reward earlier in 2016 for removing the bust, and was proud of the act carried out by the accused.